Emergency Eye Care Information

 Severe Eye Pain or Redness

-• Avoid touching or rubbing the affected eye.
+• Do not rub the affected eye.

 Foreign Object in the Eye